-The plugins are listed in order of what I would recommend for most people to try from first to last.
+The plugins are listed in order of what I recommend most people to try from first to last.
 In my own personal use case, I love LiteSpeed Cache the most for my high traffic sites (best performance, features, reliability) and then use Swift Performance Lite or WP Performance for smaller sites.
-Swift Pro and WP Rocket are nice for clients (and bigger sites) who can pay and need something better than a free plugin.
+FlyingPress, Swift PRO and WP Rocket are nice for clients (and bigger sites) who can pay and need something better than a free plugin.

 1. WP Performance (FREE)